Ibritumomab tiuxetan

 Ibritumomab tiuxetan (pronounced /ɪbrɪˈtuːmoʊmæb taɪˈʌksɛtæn/), sold under the trade name Zevalin, is a monoclonal antibody radioimmunotherapy treatment for non-Hodgkin's lymphoma.
 The drug uses the monoclonal mouse IgG1 antibody ibritumomab in conjunction with the chelator tiuxetan, to which a radioactive isotope (either yttrium-90 or indium-111) is added.
 Tiuxetan is a modified version of DTPA whose carbon backbone contains an isothiocyanatobenzyl and a methyl group.

 Medical use

-Ibritumomab is used to treat relapsed or refractory, low grade or transformed B cell non-Hodgkin's lymphoma (NHL), a lymphoproliferative disorder, and previously untreated follicular NHL in adult patients who achieve a partial or complete response to first-line chemotherapy.
-The treatment should not be administered to patients with ≥25% lymphoma marrow involvement and/or impaired bone marrow reserve.
+Ibritumomab tiuxetan is used to treat relapsed or refractory, low grade or transformed B cell non-Hodgkin's lymphoma (NHL), a lymphoproliferative disorder, and previously untreated follicular NHL in adults who achieve a partial or complete response to first-line chemotherapy.

-The treatment starts with an infusions of rituximab.
-This may be followed by an administration of indium-111 labelled ibritumomab tiuxetan (111In replaces the 90Y component) to allow the distribution of the drug to be imaged on a gamma camera, before the actual therapy is administered.
-Seven to nine days later, a second infusion of rituximab is given, followed by the 90Y-ibritumomab tiuxetan, by intravenous infusion over around 10 minutes.
-The radioactive activity is determined based on patient body weight and platelet count.
+The treatment starts with an infusion of rituximab.
+This may be followed by an administration of indium-111 labeled ibritumomab tiuxetan (111In replaces the 90Y component) to allow the distribution of the medication to be imaged on a gamma camera, before the actual therapy is administered.